spachava753/cpe/ROADMAP.md

 ## Features

+### Agentic flow
+- [ ] Move from disparate mulit-agent to single-agent, will reduce necessary calls, as we can remove the needs codebase function call

 ### Token Analysis and Visualization
 - [x] Implement basic token counting per file
 - [x] Show total tokens for each directory (tree)